nusenu/ContactInfo-Information-Sharing-Specification/README.md

 by increasing the information sharing between relay operators. 	-> help the tor network grow
 - improve geo- and autonomous system diversity on the tor network (more diverse is better)
 - collect additional (self-reported) relay metrics (for things like [atlas](https://atlas.torproject.org) and [OrNetStats](https://nusenu.github.io/OrNetStats))
-	exmples: How many use tor's Sandbox/OfflineMasterMode/KIST feature?
+- exmples: How many use tor's Sandbox/OfflineMasterMode/KIST feature?
-	This data could provide tor developers with information on how well tested/how much used new features (like Sandboxes) are before changing defaults.
+- This data could provide tor developers with information on how well tested/how much used new features (like Sandboxes) are before changing defaults.
 - improve the ability to contact relay operators (automatically)
 - make provided information machine readable
 - provide the foundation for an automated contactInfo verification bot.
-Mutually verified email addresses (and other contact options) could be displayed differently on atlas.torproject.org
+- Mutually verified email addresses (and other contact options) could be displayed differently on [atlas](https://atlas.torproject.org)
-- make t-shirt delivery easier since contact information is potentially already verified
+- make tor t-shirt delivery easier since contact information is potentially already verified
 - increase the ability to detect undeclared relay groups / make hiding relay groups harder
 - make hosting costs visible
 - potentially detect relay operators impersonating other operators by using their email address